grantavery/GrantAveryCom/README.md

   GrantAvery.com
 </h1>

 You can view this site at [grantavery.com](https://www.grantavery.com/).
-It uses [GatsbyJS](https://www.gatsbyjs.org/) to bundle the pages and content, and then on push to Master, [netlify](https://www.netlify.com/) publishes it to update the live site.
+It uses [GatsbyJS](https://www.gatsbyjs.org/) to bundle the pages and content, and then on push to GitHub, [netlify](https://www.netlify.com/) publishes it to update the live site.

 ## Local Dev: